cconard96/glpi-proto-api/README.md

 # New GLPI API System Prototype
-This GLPI plugin is a prototype replacement API system.
+This GLPI plugin is a prototype replacement API system derived from the OIMC project by CJ Development Studios.
+OIMC (Open IT Management Center) is a platform and abstraction layer for IT-related software.

 Implemented:
 - Any request to /plugins/api will list all available API versions, and their related information.